 Coding bootcamp loans

 Finally, if you’re still trying to figure out how to pay for your coding bootcamp, you might also have the option to take out a student loan.
 Most coding bootcamps aren’t open to federal student loans.
 However, you can apply for a private loan — and, many coding bootcamps partner with specific lenders to offer their students financing.
-For example, Climb Credit works with several coding bootcamps, after evaluating their quality, and provides student loans to attend their programs.
+For example, Climb Credit works with several coding bootcamps, after evaluating their return-on-investment, and provides student loans to attend their programs.

 Curious to see if your school works with Climb for financing?
 Click the button below to see our partner schools!